-The customer journey is the variety of paths users can take to complete a transaction on your website.
+The customer journey is the path a user takes to complete a transaction on your website.
 Customers create this path through actions they make on the site.
-For example, when a customer clicks on the products or services, they take a step in their journey.
+For example, when a customer clicks on a product or service, they take a step in their journey.

 New visitors on your website may want to quickly research a product or service you offer.
 Having a prominent search bar and a sophisticated filter can reduce redundancies in the header menu and allows users to search for products they are looking for from one place.

 According to Dynamic Yield, 76% of consumers shop on mobile devices because “it saves them time.”
 As a result, businesses must pivot their user experiences by optimizing their site for mobile devices.
 Tailoring your user journey to the customer gives them the incentive to keep coming back.